pivotal/blog/content/post/welcome.md

 * [This Week in Cloud Foundry](http://www.thisweekincf.com/) provides an update on development progress and CF specific news and events;
 * The underground stylings of [Cloud Foundry After Dark](https://twitter.com/hashtag/CFAD?src=hash) provide high-level thought leadership and vision.

 But, until now, we've lacked an engineering focused platform for the voice of the Pivots on the ground.
-A place where the Pivotal engineers working on Cloud Foundry, Consul, BOSH, our data products, and our client projects can tell their stories and discuss techniques.
+A place where the Pivotal engineers working on Cloud Foundry, Concourse, BOSH, our data products, and our client projects can tell their stories and discuss techniques.

 ## Welcome to our new Pivotal Engineering Journal!